sugarlabs/musicblocks/guide/README.md

 2. Transformations
 ------------------

-There are many ways to transform both pitch and rhythm.
+There are many ways to transform pitch, rhythm, and other qualities of the sound.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/transform1.svg'</img>